Find Affordable College Courses

 San Diego, CA

-San Diego State University did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
-It came in at #9 on the list.
+San Diego State University ranked #9 on this year’s Most Popular Journalism Bachelor’s Degree Schools list.
 Located in the large city of San Diego, SDSU is a public school with a fairly large student population.

 Women make up 72% of the journalism majors at the school.